Syphilis Clinical Presentation

 Tertiary syphilis

 Symptomatic tertiary syphilis is the result of a chronic, progressive inflammatory process that eventually produces clinical symptoms years to decades after the initial infection.
-The liver and skeleton are commonly affected.
-Fever, jaundice, anemia, and nighttime skeletal pain are characteristic.
+The liver and skeleton are possible sites of infection; such infections are characterized by fever, jaundice, anemia, and/or nighttime skeletal pain.

 Gummatous syphilis is characterized by coalescent granulomatous lesions, called gummas, that usually affect skin, bone, and mucous membranes but may involve any organ system, often causing local destruction of the affected organ system (see the image below).
 Cutaneous gummas are indurated, nodular, papulosquamous or ulcerative lesions that form characteristic circles or arcs with peripheral hyperpigmentation.
 They may mimic other granulomatous ulcerative lesions and may be histologically indistinguishable from them.